JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/Signoffs/SensorSignoff.md

 |Methane Click|MIKROE-1628|1|Multiple Function Sensor|$15.00|
 |Digital Sensor Module|SEN0377|1|Multiple Function Gas Sensor|$39.90|
 |Particulate Matter Sensor|SPS30|0|Particulate Matter Sensor for Air Quality Monitoring and Control|$50.50|

+Note: All sensors that our team does not plan to order will have the quantity order number of 0 within the BOM.
+Corresponding sensors that have the quantity number of 0 will be ordered at a later date separate from the initial build.

 ## REFERENCES